Wedding Mother of the Bride Photos You’ll Want to Save Forever

 Location Ideas That'll Make Your Photos Pop

-2. Your mom's garden: If she's got a green thumb, her garden represents years of nurturing and care – perfect metaphor for your relationship.
+- Your mom's garden: If she's got a green thumb, her garden represents years of nurturing and care – a perfect metaphor for your relationship.

 Scout these locations beforehand and think about lighting at different times of day.
 Morning light is usually the most flattering, but golden hour (the hour before sunset) creates magic too.

 Some of the most memorable mother-daughter wedding photos are the ones that incorporate personal elements and creative concepts that reflect your specific relationship and family story.
-These ideas go beyond the typical poses and create images that are uniquely yours.
+These ideas go beyond typical poses, creating images that are uniquely yours.

 The Then and Now Comparison

 This idea gives us chills every time we see it done well!
 If you have a photo of your mom on her wedding day – especially one where she's getting ready or in a similar pose to what you're doing – recreate that moment.
-The side-by-side comparison of these images is incredibly powerful and shows the beautiful cycle of life, love, and family traditions.
+These mother-of-the-bride photos, side by side, are incredibly powerful and show the beautiful cycle of life, love, and family traditions.

 Incorporating Your Wedding Colors and Theme

 This is where you can get really creative with styling and props.
 Use your bouquet as a connecting element between you and your mom in photos.
-Have her hold it while you're getting ready, or create shots where you're both touching different parts of the bouquet.
+Have her hold it while you're getting ready, or create bride-and-mother-of-the-bride photoswhere you're both touching different parts of the bouquet.

 Consider incorporating other wedding elements too – maybe you're both wearing corsages or boutonnieres that match your wedding colors, or there are ribbons, scarves, or other accessories that tie into your overall wedding palette.
 Even something as simple as matching nail polish in your wedding colors can create visual connections in your detail shots.